chef-training/workshops/Awesome_Appliance_Repair/README.md

 * Working, but not repeatable implementation with Pull Requests that show additional work to make this better.
 [Franklin Webber](https://github.com/burtlo/chef-aar)
 * Another working but not repeatable implementation.
 [John Fitzpatrick](https://github.com/johnfitzpatrick/aar)
 * Chef to manage pre-requisites and then run the AARinstall.py.
 [Elon Bar-Evan](https://github.com/elon01/aar)
-* Lots of bad practice with at least as many intentions on refactoring.
+* A start with intentions on refactoring.
 [Chris Webber](https://github.com/cwebberOps/aar-cookbook)

 ## To Do